mkarner07/mkarner07.github.io/_posts/2026/2026-07-30-Here-is-How-I-Use-Power-Automate-Across-My-Role.md

 ---
-title: "Here's How I Use Power Automate Across My Role"
+title: "Here's How I Use Power Automate Across My Role as Head of Information Technology"
 description: "I sit in about 30-40 meetings a week.
 On top of that, dozens of emails land in my inbox every day, most of them repetitive, plain, admin-style stuff.
 Many don't creativity - it just needs to get done."
 date: 2026-07-30
 excerpt_separator: "<!--more-->"